shari-ar/MarketPulseAI/docs/scheduling.md

 ## Market Close Awareness

-- **Collection window:** Scraping starts as soon as the 09:00–13:00 IRST blackout ends and continues until the 07:00 deadline the next day to keep the daily cycle inside a single 24-hour window.
+- **Trading calendar:** The market runs Saturday through Wednesday from 09:00–13:00 IRST (UTC+03:30).
+The extension schedules work from the 13:00 close through the 07:00 buffer before the next open.
+- **Weekend bridge:** After Wednesday’s close, the work window stays open until 07:00 on Saturday to give analysis time across the Thursday–Friday break.
 - **Configurable close:** The market-close time is pulled from user settings rather than hardcoded at 13:00, so schedules adapt automatically to custom trading hours.
-- **Open-market blackout:** During market-open hours (default 09:00–13:00 IRST), the extension does nothing—no navigation, scraping, storage, or analysis—enforcing a read-only posture until the close event unlocks work.
+- **Open-market blackout:** During market-open hours (default 09:00–13:00 IRST, Saturday–Wednesday), the extension enters a read-only state with navigation, scraping, storage, and analysis paused until the close event unlocks work.
 - **Safe window:** Writes occur only outside the blackout window to prevent intraday interference, and the blackout is configurable through the same settings that expose close time.
 - **Daily purge:** The cycle begins with pruning data older than the configured retention window (default seven days) before any new writes occur.
 The same 13:00 kickoff also deletes expired logs by type (e.g., errors after 30 days, warnings after 7, info after 3) using the intervals configured in settings.